Please check our presskit for a complete profile of the contest and high-resolution logos to use in your communications

 The jury has no access to contact details and reviews entries in anonymous form.

 At the end of the contest, names and contact details of the winners are published online (or omitted completely or partially on request).

 Details of non-winning entries get removed and aren’t used for any purpose except further LocJAM announcements.

 LocJAM is a free event run by a tiny group of volunteers.

 The inclusion of further languages that have an established localization industry and can provide both a sizable audience and qualified jurors may be taken into consideration, but your active participation and support will be required.

-This said, our games can be easily translated into a variety of languages, so if yours isn’t represented, feel free to participate anyway and share the results with the community.
-LocJAM will always support such efforts, even when we didn’t have the means to always provide an official jury for your language.
+This said, our games can be easily translated into a variety of languages, so if yours isn’t represented, feel free to translate it anyway and share the results with the community.
+LocJAM will always support such efforts, even when we didn’t have the means to review your entry.

 Involving both localization companies and translators is part of the mission of the IGDA Localization Group, which is meant to act as a meeting point for all localization professionals.